madelinemccombe/pan-tort/docs/estack_bulk.rst

 Sample data bulk load
 ---------------------

-Loads can be addititive since Elasticsearch will create unique documents ids when loaded
+Loads can be additive since Elasticsearch will create unique documents ids when loaded

 .. highlight:: bash